Balou9/yp-sa/readme.md

 This is a summary with vulnerabilites of medium impact.
 A complete report can be found [here](./yieldprotocol-slither-report.md).
 Vulnerabilities of high impact could not be found.

+# POC
+The complete report can be recreated by running [yp_sa.sh](./yp_sa.sh).
+Make sure to have git, slither-analyzer and solc-select preinstalled.

+# Summary
  - [unused-return-yield-utils-v2](#unused-return-yield-utils-v2) (1 results) (Impact: Medium)
  - [reentrancy-no-eth-I-yield-utils-v2](#reentrancy-no-eth-I-yield-utils-v2) (7 results) (Impact: Medium)
  - [mapping-deletion-yield-utils-v2](#mapping-deletion-yield-utils-v2) (1 results) (Impact: Medium)